 As noted, the questions you may face in a Costco job interview will depend significantly on the job for which you are applying.
 People who apply for management, for example, will not encounter the same questions as people who are applying for a job as a cashier or stocker.
 Even so, you can anticipate what questions may come your way and practice your answers by learning what queries typically accompany some of the more common employment opportunities at Costco today.

-1. Costco Interview Questions & Answers for the Cashier Position
+1. Costco Interview Questions and Answers for the Cashier Position

 Q1: How do you typically handle yourself in busy or confusing situations?